djleedke/code-deejay/README.md

 ## Features

+### Responsive
+* It's responsive!

 ### Blog
 * Posts can be created via the Django admin site
 * You can edit the raw HTML of the post from it's page on the site (requires you to be logged in as a superuser)
 * Tagging system that allows you to tag each post with relative words
 * The sidebar contains a list of all of the tags available, clicking one will take you to a list of posts with the specified tag
 * Sidebar also contains a list of popular posts on the site (currently these are manually chosen)

 ### Portfolio
 * Projects can be added to the portfolio via the admin site and given a specified order on the page
 * Each project will give a link to the Github repo and project website when hovered over

 ### About & Contact
 * About page and Contact page that can be edited be via the admin site
 * Contact page allows site visitors to send me an email to my personal Gmail address (without revealing the address)

 ## Setup
 Placeholder for local setup guide